commit-live-students/python_getting_started_project/q07_extras/README.md

 ## How many more "extras" (wides, legbyes, etc) were bowled in the second innings as compared to the first inning?

-* The task is to find the number of more **extras** bowled in the second innings, compared to first.
+The task is to find the number of more **extras** bowled in the second innings, compared to first.

+* Save the number of more **extras** bowled in the second innings as opposed to first, in the variable `difference`.

 You will get to use one of the binary operators, we studied in the class.